akuklev/akuklev.github.io/kotlin-inplace.md

 Let us also introduce the interface `Inplace` to mark classes and interfaces of objects not intended to be captured or exposed, for instance the contexts for type-safe builders.
 A variable of an inplace type can be used only inplace unless cast to a parent type that does not yet inherit from `Inplace`, e.g. `Any`.
 A variable can be permanently cast into an inplace type only if it is `@dedicated`, otherwise it can be cast for a single method invocation only `(x as T).someMethodOfT()`.

-With inplace types, we can introduce type-level state machines.
+Since calls to methods of `Inplace`-interfaces of `@dedicated` objects are linearly ordered, with inplace types, we can introduce type-level state machines.
 For instance, we can make a type-safe builder for HTML that requires exactly one head and exactly one body after it:
 ```kotlin
 class HTML @GotoState<HtmlAwaitingHead> constructor() {} : TagWithText("html") {}